Linux Kernel Alternatives

 ida-rap-decode

-This is a simple Python plugin allowing to automatically analyze code following JMP instructions.
 By default IDA considers this code to be dead (which it is) and ignores it.
 This is a useful heuristic when disassembling malware which attempts various anti-disassembly tricks, however, in the case of a Linux kernel compiled with the RAP plugin, disassembling these instructions improves readability.

 ida-linux-alternatives

-This is a more complex Python plugin allowing to automatically analyze and annotate Linux kernel alternatives.
-It automatically parses the contents of the .altinstructions and .altinstr_replacement sections (for details see below) and annotates disassembly listings with the identified alternatives.
 Additionally, it allows to modify (patch) IDA's view of a binary with the alternatives selected by CPU feature flags.
-These changes can then be applied to the original binary for analysis by outside tools via the Edit/Patch program/Apply patches to input file... menu.
+These changes can then be applied to the original binary for analysis by outside tools via the Edit/Patch program/Apply patches to input file...

 What are Linux kernel alternatives for?

-CPU architectures don't tend to stick to a fixed ISA (Instruction Set Architecture) but gain extensions over time.
-The x86 architecture is a prime example, getting a new set of extensions with almost every new CPU microarchitecure released.
-While the support of new features and extensions is advertised by the mechanism of the CPUID instruction, it becomes a challenge for system software to easily adapt and make efficient use of what is supported.
+instruction, it becomes a challenge for system software to easily adapt and make efficient use of what is supported.
 Compile-time configuration is an easy solution, but who would like to compile and maintain dozens of build flavours for various CPUs?
 Also running the correct kernel version on the right hardware becomes a very complex problem.
-Sprinkling the entire code base with conditions detecting and selecting supported features is detrimental to performance and massively grows kernel binaries.

 Linux kernel alternatives are a mechanism that the kernel uses to simplify the challenges.
 With the use of alternatives, the Linux kernel optimizes itself at early boot time.
-The kernel does that by checking what features are supported on the currently executing hardware (via the CPUID instruction or other means) and replacing all default instructions in all pre-defined locations with the optimal ones.

-To facilitate this feature, Linux kernel binaries have at least two special sections: .altinstructions and altinstr_replacement:
+To facilitate this feature, Linux kernel binaries have at least two special sections: .altinstructions

-.altinstructions - consists of entries of struct alt_instr type
+- consists of entries of struct alt_instr

 The layout of this structure has changed several times throughout Linux kernel releases, but as of v5.13 looks like this: